Loading events

 Key data and prices

-• One week kayak course
+• One-week kayak course

-• Maximum 5 participants per kayak instructor
+• Maximum of 5 participants per kayak instructor

 • Rental equipment (optional)